-- All payments and credits on the account.
+- All payments, credits, and refunds on the account.

 - All invoices for the account.

 - These amounts include cancelled events, because in certain circumstances there will still be charges for events even if they are cancelled.
 If an event is cancelled and there is an open invoice which will not be paid, be sure to remove the invoice (the activity log will note this action for your records).
 You could also download the invoice before deletion and upload it to the documents tab for the event if you wish to retain a copy.
 If you would like to include the cancelled event's charges in your revenue totals, be sure to finalize it just as you would any other event.

 - If an account has a balance, you will be alerted to this when events are booked:

 Keeping Track of it All

 We have several tools to help you keep track of event and account financials:

-- Create custom views for the event list and calendar (see the calendar section for instructions):
+- Create custom views for the event list and calendar (see the this article for instructions):

 - Filter to show only events with an outstanding balance.

 - Filter to show either finalized or not finalized events.